Ramon96/functional-programming/README.md

 # Credits
  * Tomas Stolp (Helping me understand how to handle returned data)
  * Laurens Aarnoudse (Providing alot of usefull example's)

+ # Data
+ The data used in this project is data acuired from the NMVW database collection with the use of Sparql.

 # License
 [MIT @ Ramon Meijers](https://github.com/Ramon96/functional-programming/blob/master/LICENSE)